NLnetLabs/routinator/doc/manual/source/threat-model.rst

 An adversary with network access on-path between Routinator and a repository could:

 * Block access to the repository or degrade throughput of access to repository data
 * Downgrade the transport used for repository access from RRDP (which provides confidentiality and integrity at the transport level) to rsync (which does not).
-This behaviour is mandated by RFCXXX.
+This behaviour was decided by the community.
 After such a downgrade, the attacker can:

   * Inject objects, withhold objects and manipulate objects, leading to rejection of otherwise valid repository data.
   * Replay old objects, suppressing updates to older objects for their validity period

 * Infer the configuration of Routinator with respect to the configured TALs and timeouts and other network-related settings

 An adversary who compromises the host system could: